jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

 ## Summary

 As part of discussing local development of *Apache Beam* pipelines using Python, we developed Batch pipelines that aggregate website visit log by user and time in this post.
 The pipelines were developed with and without *Beam SQL*.
-Additionally, each pipeline was implemented on a Jupyter notebook as reference.
+Additionally, each pipeline was implemented on a Jupyter notebook for demonstration.